SILVERRUSH. XIII. A Catalog of 20,567 Ly$\alpha$ Emitters at $z=2-7$ Identified in the Full-depth Data of the Subaru/HSC-SSP and CHORUS Surveys: Introduction

 \section{Introduction}

 Recent deep optical imaging observations for high-redshift galaxies step into the new regime in survey parameter space.
-One of the most significant advancements is the survey area that exceeds $\sim 10$ deg$^2$, as achieved by the 8m-Subaru Hyper Suprime-Cam (HSC) survey \citep{Aihara2018} and the Dark Energy Survey \citep[DES;][]{Abbott2018}.
-These large-area data provide statistical measurements for unexplored low-number-density objects with negligible statistical errors, such as the luminosity function at the galaxy-AGN transition magnitudes \citep{Ono2018,Ono2021,Ouchi2018,Harikane2018a,Harikane2022,Konno2018,Stevans2018,Guarnieri2019,Adams2020,Moutard2020, Taylor2021}.
-Moreover, large area surveys have identified rare objects including high-$z$ Ly$\alpha$ blobs \citep[e.g.,][]{Shibuya2018laelab,Kikuta2019,Taylor2020,Zhang2021c} and protoclusters \citep[e.g.,][]{Toshikawa2018,Harikane2019,Hu2021}.
+One of the most significant advancements is the survey area that exceeds $\sim 10$ deg$^2$, as achieved by the 8m Subaru Hyper Suprime-Cam (HSC) survey \citep{Aihara2018} and the Dark Energy Survey \citep[DES;][]{Abbott2018}.
+These large-area data provide statistical measurements for unexplored low-number-density objects with negligible statistical errors, such as the luminosity function at the galaxy-active galactic nucleus (AGN) transition magnitudes \citep{Ono2018,Ono2021,Ouchi2018,Harikane2018a,Harikane2022,Konno2018,Stevans2018,Guarnieri2019,Adams2020,Moutard2020, Taylor2021}.
+Moreover, large-area surveys have identified rare objects including high-$z$ Ly$\alpha$ blobs \citep[e.g.,][]{Shibuya2018laelab,Kikuta2019,Taylor2020,Zhang2021c} and protoclusters \citep[e.g.,][]{Toshikawa2018,Harikane2019,Hu2021}.

 Large-area imaging surveys are specifically useful for studying Ly$\alpha$ emitters (LAEs), which are probes of cosmic reionization and galaxy formation \citep{Ouchi2020}.
 The large volume is necessary to constrain the cosmological average properties of galaxy Ly$\alpha$ emission escaping from the interstellar and intergalactic media.
-Large area observations for LAEs are complementary to small volume but very deep spectroscopic studies with VLT/MUSE \citep{Bacon2023} that reveal spectroscopic properties including Ly$\alpha$ spectral and spatial profiles \citep{Leclercq2017,Leclercq2020a} down to very faint luminosity limits of $\sim 10^{41}-10^{42}$ erg s$^{-1}$ at $z=3-7$.
+Large-area observations for LAEs are complementary to small volume but very deep spectroscopic studies with the Very Large Telescope/MUSE \citep{Bacon2023} that reveal spectroscopic properties including Ly$\alpha$ spectral and spatial profiles \citep{Leclercq2017,Leclercq2020a} down to very faint luminosity limits of $\sim 10^{41}-10^{42}$ erg s$^{-1}$ at $z=3-7$.